 If we think of how someone chooses the dog or cat they want to adopt, there’ll be some ‘must-haves,’ such as female and well-behaved around children.
 There will also likely be one or two ‘nice-to-haves’ like ginger-colored fur and a young.
 However, most people don’t need a pet to tick all the boxes to find one that melts their hearts! 🐕

-We don’t want to compare pets to candidates, but it’s similar in the hiring process.
-The ‘must-have’ skills are necessary for the person to do the job well, while the ‘nice-to-haves’ aren’t essential to success in the role but would likely make the candidate’s onboarding faster or give them an edge over other applicants.
+We don’t want to compare pets to candidates, but the hiring process is similar.
+The ‘must-have’ skills are necessary for the person to do the job well, while the ‘nice-to-haves’ aren’t essential to success in the role but would likely speed up the candidate’s onboarding or give them an edge over other applicants.

 Don’t make the job requirements too restrictive as you could chase away potential good candidates!